JEKYLL-WEB-TEMPLATES/raichur.github.io/_posts/2015-07-24-omnifocus.md

 	Now, all you need to say is _“Siri, Remember to …”_ and it will automatically be captured in your OmniFocus Inbox.

-7. **Use AppleScript for scripting with OmniFocus:** AppleScript is a programming language that can be used to manipulate data and interface elements of supported applications on OS X. You can do so much with AppleScript.
+7. **Use AppleScript for scripting with OmniFocus:** AppleScript is a programming language that can be used to manipulate data and interface elements of supported applications on OS X. AppleScript becomes even more useful with a quick launcher like [Alfred](http://www.alfredapp.com/) .
 Here’s an example of launching a view (Today is a custom Perspective I made):

 <br/>